返回 Skill 列表

 5. If the user explicitly requests a specific sub-skill (e.g., "use the FlagGems version"), honor that request regardless of auto-detection results.

-6. CRITICAL — MCP is mandatory: ALL operator code generation MUST go through the mcp__kernelgen-mcp__generate_operator MCP tool.
+6. CRITICAL — MCP is mandatory: ALL operator code generation MUST go through the mcp__kernelgen-mcp__generate_kernel MCP tool.
+Optimization uses mcp__kernelgen-mcp__optimize_kernel, and platform specialization uses mcp__kernelgen-mcp__specialize_kernel.
 NEVER generate Triton kernels, PyTorch wrappers, or operator implementations yourself.
 If MCP is not configured, not reachable, or fails after all retries, STOP and report the issue — do NOT fall back to writing code manually.

 Phase 3: Feedback Handling